401matthall/401matthall.github.io/posts/game-design-as-software-design.md

 layout: layouts/post.njk
 ---

 I play *a lot* of computer games.
-I'm not a 'mainstream' gamer but I play *a lot* of video games.
+I'm not a 'mainstream' gamer but I play *a lot* of computer games.
 I have literally spent thousands of hours playing games.
 Particularlly the ones that are made up of simple, clear systems that allow for [emergent gameplay](https://en.wikipedia.org/wiki/Emergent_gameplay).
 I love the systems in simulations.
 I love tinkering and modding those games to push the systems to their limits.
 I love watching systems interact with each other.
 Sometimes I think of it as a digital ant farm.

 At some point the, obvious-in-hindsight, idea occurs to me that game design and application design borrow from each other heavily.
 There's probably a *heap* of value to be gained by understanding game design.
 Like many software developers and engineers I know, I got into software to create things.
 Simulated systems and games were definitely on that list.
 I simply never studied game design before.
 To that point, I've barely scratched the surface of studying application design.